COVID-19 information for students, employees and the college community

 This course is designed for parents and caregivers of children up to eight years of age.
 Topics include: recognition of home hazards, accident prevention, and safety education.
 Skills focus on respiratory distress, CPR, AED, bleeding management and common first aid situations.
 This course is acknowledged by the Ministry of Health and the Provincial Child Care Facilities Licensing Board.
 Certification period is three years, but yearly recertification in CPR Level B is recommended.

 This is a comprehensive first aid course for those who require the skills and knowledge necessary to deal with life-threatening situations and to give assistance to people in physical distress.
+Students must complete the theory portion online prior to the in class day.
+The theory includes reading and short quizzes at the end of each unit.
+It takes approximately 2 - 3 hrs.
+The practical training and final test are done on the in class day.
 The Blended RC Standard First Aid course is recognized by WorkSafe BC as a valid equivalent certification for the Occupational First Aid Level.
 Certification is transferable between provinces and recognized nationally for workplace requirements.
 Includes all of the content of the Emergency First Aid course (FAC 021) plus injuries due to heat and cold, medical conditions, bone and joint injuries, head and spinal injuries.
 Certification is by the Red Cross and is valid for a period of three years, but yearly recertification in CPR Level C is recommended.

 The Marine Basic First Aid course meets defined Federal Transport Canada Marine Safety Training Standards for Marine First Aid.
 This course provides individuals with a basic training level of First Aid and CPR required by the Marine Industry.
 Certification is by the Canadian Red Cross with a certification period of three years.